 Click on the links below to find out more about the Scholarship timeline:

-Successful candidates to attend our Awards Function hosted by the Minister for Primary Industries at Parliament, followed by programme orientation sessions.
-Partners invited.
+All successful candidates will attend the Nuffield New Zealand Awards Function hosted by the Minister for Primary Industries at Parliament.
+This is followed by the programme orientation sessions.
+Partners are invited.

-Two-day briefing and preparation workshop with industry leaders to give you a clear insight into the current state of play in the New Zealand agrifood sector.
+Briefing and preparation workshop with industry leaders to give you the current state of play in New Zealand’s Food and Fibre Sector.

 Presentation of global insights to date.
-Sharing experiences with the newly selected group.
+Here, you will share your experiences with the newly selected group.

 Reports are submitted and reviewed by a Nuffield appointed reviewer.
 Any requested changes are then submitted as final report before being uploaded on the website and distributed to key stakeholders.

 Full review of the programme and evaluation of the core components.
 Scholars complete a personal leadership plan and identify key industry support networks.
-Scholars develop plans for delivering industry presentations and thought leadership forums.
+You will also develop plans for delivering industry presentations and thought leadership forums.